6 min read

 4. AI Adoption Created New Attack Surfaces Faster Than Defenses

 Enterprise AI adoption in 2025 created attack surfaces that existing security stacks weren't designed to address.
-Organizations deployed AI-powered tools without governance frameworks, creating vectors that bypass traditional controls.
+Organisations deployed AI-powered tools without governance frameworks, creating vectors that bypass traditional controls.

 Research into prompt injection demonstrated these attacks can manipulate an agent's persistent memory, turning AI tools into espionage assets.
 The fundamental challenge: large language models lack reliable mechanisms to differentiate trusted instructions from malicious input embedded in processed data.